IWWF* DISABLED WATR SKIING

 - The Multiple Plegics category was divided into five after the 2013 World Championships using an updated version of the former classification system performed at each worlds in that the tests themselves remained unchanged, only the cut-offs between categories.

-- A second arm amputee category was finalised for 2016 (A1 & A2).
+- A second arm amputee category was finalized for 2016 (A1 & A2).

 *The International Water Ski Federation (IWSF) became the International Waterski & Wakeboard Federation (IWWF) in August of 2009.